ermaccer/ultimate-mkd/README.md

 # PS2 vs PC
-PS2 support was added in the V3 version of UMKD, it is currently experimental and some features have been cut when compared to the PC (emulated) version.
+PS2 support was added in the V3 version of UMKD, it is currently experimental and some features (nothing gameplay related) have been cut when compared to the PC (emulated) version.

 ## Cut features
 - In-game menu (L3)